 - In the top navigation bar, select a region.

-- Find the instance for which you want to create a custom image.
+- Find the instance from which you want to create a custom image.
 In the Actions column, choose .

 - Click Create.
-Note The image can be used only after snapshots of all disks are created.
-Image creation may take a while.
+Note The image can be used only after snapshots are created for all disks.
+Wait until the snapshots are created.